-This triggered wound needs some investigation and healing.
-It comes from a learned victim mentality, believing “I am worthless.”
+Our triggered wounds need healing.
+Mine comes from a learned victim mentality, believing “I am worthless.”
 Once healed, it can no longer be triggered, allowing me to have compassion for others, understanding they too are suffering if they are attacking.
 As stated above, I have been in their shoes!

 By the way . . .

-I manifested this opportunity to learn about taking care of myself and what that may look like.
-It also presented me with an opportunity to heal a deep wound.
+This trip presented me with an opportunity to heal a deep wound.
 For that I am grateful.
-My body endured one of the hardest physical challenges I have ever faced – again, I learned about appreciating my body and understand that I need to take care of it.
+My body endured one of the hardest physical challenges I have ever faced and I learned about appreciating my body and understand that I need to take care of it.

 Please only take what resonates and disregard the rest.
 I would love to hear any comments!!
 Thank you for reading my blog!!